 One of these is the University of Buffalo’s Julio Elias, who argues that, distasteful or not, monetary incentives are the most efficient way to boost the number of organs available for transplant, and should be introduced.
 On the other side, Harvard University’s Alvin Roth argues that cultural mores — repugnance — preclude buying and selling of organs.
 Instead, he says, alternative arrangements, such as so-called organ exchanges, might be a better solution.

 April 12, 2007

 Isaac Ehrlich was invited to deliver a public lecture in the “Provost Lecture Series” at the State University of New York at Stony Brook at the invitation of SUNY Stony Brook’s Provost Robert McGrath on “Why the US Became the Economic Superpower in the 20th Century” For more information on the Provost Lecutre Series

-Isaac Ehrlich was named Founding Editor-in-Chief of the Journal of Human Capital, a publication of the University of Chicago Press, by the Board of University of Chicago Publications
+Isaac Ehrlich was named Founding Editor-in-Chief of the Journal of Human Capital, a publication of the University of Chicago Press, by the Board of the University of Chicago Publications.

 September 1, 2006

 June 11, 2006